 Welcome to my blog!
 Here is a short introduction to my art career.
-I studied art at Canterbury University in New Zealand gaining a Diploma of Fine Arts with a major in painting.
+Born and raised in Wellington, New Zealand, I studied art at University of Canterbury in Christchurch, gaining a Diploma of Fine Arts (3 year course) with a major in painting.
 I graduated in 1980.

 I moved to Australia with my husband in 1982.
 We thought it would be for a year but three decades later we are still here – with three Australian daughters; Emily, Alicia and Lucy.
 Matthew and I live in Perth, Western Australia.